saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva.md

 ## Mentions

 - [[Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008\|Session 008]]: Aleksi leads to the ruined [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|Manor of Muroliva]].
 Next to the Manor is a well-kept Library.
-A large tree grows from the Library. #Event #Location
+A large tree grows from the Library.
 - [[Tabletop/Campaigns/And A Thousand Years More/Sessions/Session 008\|Session 008]]: [[Tabletop/Campaigns/And A Thousand Years More/Faction/Misc/Party\|We]] learn of a nearby [[Tabletop/Campaigns/And A Thousand Years More/Location/Towns and Cities/Wildt/Manor of Muroliva\|ruined manor]].